-On February 18, she intercepted two transports attempting to flee from Singapore.
-On February 27, Hatsuyuki joined the western Java invasion force, and was in the Battle of Sunda Strait on March 1, assisting in the sinking of HMAS Perth and USS Houston.
+On February 18, 1942 she intercepted two transports attempting to flee from Singapore.
+On February 27, 1942 Hatsuyuki joined the western Java invasion force and participated in the Battle of Sunda Strait on March 1, 1942 and assisted in the sinking of HMAS Perth and USS Houston.

-Next, participated in the northern Sumatra invasion force on March 12 and the Andaman Islands invasion force on March 23.
-She served patrol and escort duties out of Port Blair during the Japanese raids into the Indian Ocean then returned to Kure.
-Between April 13-22, 1943 underwent maintenance at the Kure Naval Arsenal for maintenance.
+On March 12, 1942 she joined the northern Sumatra invasion force.
+On March 23, 1942 joined the Andaman Islands invasion force and participated in patrol and escort duties operating out of Port Blair during the Japanese raids into the Indian Ocean then returned to Kure.
+Between April 13-22, 1943 underwent maintenance at the Kure Naval Arsenal.

 Between June 4-5, 1942 during the Battle of Midway Hatsuyuki was an escort.

 During August 1942, Hatsuyuki was used for high speed transport missions in the Solomon Islands as part of the "Tokyo Express" operating off southern Bougainville and Shortlands then traveling overnight to land troops and supplies at Cape Esperence on Guadalcanal.
 On September 4-5, 1942 Hatsuyuki assisted in sinking the USS Gregory DD-82 (APD-3) and USS Little DD-79 (APD-4).

-During the Battle of Cape Esperance (Second Battle of Savo Island) during the night of October 11-12, 1942, Hatsuyuki rescued 518 survivors off Furutaka, and two days later escorted the badly damaged Aoba to Truk Lagoon.
+During the Battle of Cape Esperance (Second Battle of Savo Island) during the night of October 11-12, 1942, Hatsuyuki rescued 518 survivors off Furutaka.
+Two days later escorted the badly damaged Aoba to Truk Lagoon.
 During the Battle of Santa Cruz on 26 October, Hatsuyuki patrolled Shortlands.